EHang (NASDAQ:EH) Trading Up 5.8%

-Separately, The Goldman Sachs Group started coverage on EHang in a research report on Thursday, October 27th.
-They issued a “neutral” rating and a $4.00 target price for the company.
+Separately, The Goldman Sachs Group assumed coverage on shares of EHang in a report on Thursday, October 27th.
+They issued a “neutral” rating and a $4.00 price objective for the company.

 EHang Price Performance